TomfromBerlin/Debian-Pihole-Unbound/README.md

 (source: <https://raspberrypi.stackexchange.com/questions/40839/sap-error-on-bluetooth-service-status>)

-Well, that's a false flag, but at least one error message is gone.
+Now, hciuart.service should be up and running, but well, that's a false flag.
+At least one error message is gone.
 However, the next start is coming and you will face the same problem: hciuart.service fails to start.
 The problem is more likely that the BT modem is initialized too late.

 |‼️| What actually helps is a new entry in the _/boot/config.txt_ file: `dtparam=krnbt`, wich gives the kernel the task of initializing the BT modem.
 There are already entries starting with dtparam=, I added the new one there and it seems to help.
 This will probably become the standard in the future from what I've heard.
 At this point, a big thank you [@pelwell](/../../../../pelwell) for the [crucial hint](https://github.com/RPi-Distro/pi-bluetooth/issues/25#issuecomment-1426768853). |‼️|
 |:-:|:-|:-:|